Skip to Main Content

 Ash Street After Dark: Where Sydney's Wine Culture Gets Serious

 The short block of Ash Street in Sydney's CBD has a particular quality in the late afternoon.
 The office crowd thins, the light drops between the sandstone buildings, and the handful of venues that line the lane shift register.
-Felix Bistro & Bar, at number two, makes this transition with the confidence of a room that has always known which crowd it wants.
+Felix Bistro & Bar, at number two, is a bar in Sydney, and it makes this transition with the confidence of a room that has always known which crowd it wants.
 The fit-out reads French brasserie: dark timbers, warm overhead light, the kind of seating that does not rush you.
 It is the physical grammar of a certain European tradition transplanted to the southern end of the CBD, close enough to the Rocks and Barangaroo to draw from both without belonging entirely to either.

 The Wine Argument: What a Star Wine List Recognition Actually Signals